Review: ANGELS FALLEN (2019)

-Trying to Google some background info on Angels Fallen all I kept getting was links for Angel Has Fallen, maybe it was an omen.
+Trying to Google some background info on Angels Fallen, all I kept getting were links for Angel Has Fallen, maybe it was an omen.
 Or, given the film’s plot, a prophecy.
 It didn’t take long until I was wishing I’d stuck with Gerard Butler kicking ass.

 Angels Fallen is an attempt to update the supernatural film.
 They track demons with a phone app.
 And dispatch them with laser-sighted firearms rather than stakes and crosses.
 There are even Tasers that work on demons as well as humans.

 We also get trappings of spy films, Safehouses, labs for developing new weapons, (accessed via a corridor stolen from The Matrix films) and double agents.
 The mix could have been a lot of fun but the clunky script keeps that from happening.
 Writer Amanda Barton only has one other screenplay to her credit, The Amityville Terror.
 This is better than that was, but that’s not saying much.